-3. Respite Placements
+3. Respite and emergency placements

 Respite foster carers are approved to offer placements on a very short-term basis only.
 This may be through choice, or because of limitations in their availability.
 Most respite carers have full or part-time jobs.
+Emergency placements are offered overnight or at weekends, for short periods of time whilst an alternative placement is sought.